The 5 W’s of World Class Customer Service Training

 Offsite vs. onsite, and there are advantages and disadvantages for both.

 Certainly it is most cost effective to have training on site.
-However, distractions are rampant as is the participant
+However, distractions are rampant as is the participant’s availability to a person or problem.

 Offsite is more costly.
 However, there are no distractions and the participants are unavailable to other departments, their managers, or any issues.
 I believe there is psychic value in taking people away from their work stations and off site to acknowledge the touch jobs they have.